iaptic/iaptic-js-demo/README.md

 ---

 ## Usage

+**Note:** Make sure you have completed the installation steps above, including running `npm install`, before starting the demo.

 This project can be run by serving the files locally with a static server (using the "serve" package).